stamen/media-harvesters/README.md

 0. Make sure the `DATABASE_URL` environment variable is filled out, it's required by the `Makefile`:

     ```bash
-    # currently the command to create the database defaults
+    # assuming your user is 'rancho' and the database is 'openspaces'
-    # to creating a database named after the user running the command
-    # so the connection string `postgres://username@hostname:port/dbname` becomes
+    # the connection string `postgres://username@hostname:port/dbname` becomes
-    DATABASE_URL=postgres://rancho@localhost:5432/rancho
+    DATABASE_URL=postgres://rancho@localhost:5432/openspaces
     ```

 0. Each harvester works with their own specific tables and a shared `superunits` table.
 For example, the output tables